 With an offset mortgage, you can use ‘offset’ your savings against the amount you owe on your mortgage.
 So if you have £30,000 in savings, and you owe £280,000 on your mortgage, your offset mortgage payments will be calculated as if you owed £250,000.

 An offset mortgage can be a good option if you have a lot of savings, but are unwilling to use them to pay down your mortgage because you want access to them if necessary.

-If you plan to overpay on your mortgage, it’s therefore worth comparing the returns you could get via a savings account with the savings you can get from an offset mortgage.
+If you plan to overpay on your mortgage, it’s worth comparing the returns you could get via a savings account with the savings you can get from an offset mortgage.

-The government-backed Help to Buy: Equity Loan scheme aims to first time buyers with a low deposit get on the housing ladder.
-If, for example, you only have a 5% deposit, you can borrow 20% (or 40% in London) of the cost of your home from the government, then take out a mortgage for the remainder.
+It aims to help first time buyers with a low deposit get onto the housing ladder.
+If, for example, you only have a 5% deposit, you can borrow up to 20% of the cost of your home from the government, then take out a mortgage for the remainder.

 There’s also a shared ownership scheme for new builds or properties being sold on by housing associations.